purple4reina/MusicBook/about.md

 based scholarships, pursue music at the college level, and compete in the Oregon State Solo Contest.

-Rey has appeared in recitals throughout the United States and in Europe.
-He currently performs in and around Portland with the Mozart Trio, the Rose City Gay Freedom Band, and Classical Revolution PDX.
+Rey has appeared in recitals throughout the United States, Europe, and Africa.
+He currently performs in and around Portland with the Sunnyside Symphony Orchestra, Salem Philharmonia Orchestra, the Rose City Wind Symphony, and Mozart Trio.

 As well as performing and teaching, Rey has pursued graduate studies in music.
 His research has focused on the history of early music, particularly vocal